 For patients who do not have an adequate amount of tissue in the abdomen, Dr. Miller explains that GAP Flap or S-Gap Flap surgery may be an excellent option.
 Both techniques are designed to remove skin, fat, and small blood vessels from the buttocks and transfer them to the chest to form a new breast mound.
 In addition to achieving natural-looking breasts, he notes that patients who undergo S-Gap Flap reconstruction often benefit from a subtle buttock lift.

 Ultimately, Dr. Miller says breast reconstruction has come a long way since it was first conducted, and the right technique performed for the right individual can often create beautiful, natural-looking results.
 As every method has its advantages and disadvantages, he says the key to achieving optimal outcomes is for patients to consult with a highly qualified and experienced reconstructive surgeon who can help them determine the most appropriate approach based on their unique needs and goals.

-About the Ohio State University Department of Plastic Surgery
+About The Ohio State University Department of Plastic and Reconstructive Surgery

-The Ohio State University Department of Plastic Surgery
+The Ohio State University Department of Plastic and Reconstructive Surgery

 915 Olentangy River Road

 Columbus, OH 43212